Overview

 - Review Supported Platforms.

-- Read the Architecture.
+- Read the Architecture and Coordinate Frames.

 - Configure the robot (config, capabilities, cameras).